 Use

-in service program:ctl-opt actgrp(*caller);
+*CALLERin service program:ctl-opt actgrp(*caller); -

 Or explicitly

-files at end of procedure
+CLOSEfiles at end of procedure

 Let’s build a full working example that shows: